-View the up-to-date Welcome for the 2021 Annual Meeting.
+View the up-to-date information for the 2022 Annual Meeting.

 On behalf of our Society president, Walton Taylor, the board of directors, and the annual meeting committee, I invite you to join us at the 20th Annual Meeting of The American Society of Breast Surgeons.
 Our 2019 meeting, including the pre-meeting program, will be held Tuesday April 30th through Sunday May 5th in Dallas, Texas.
 We have a great program planned so please save these dates on your calendar now.

 I am delighted to announce that we will be welcoming as our keynote speaker Academy Award-winning actress and lymphedema advocate, Kathy Bates, who will highlight the Society's increased focus on breast cancer related lymphedema including our inaugural pre-meeting course and cadaver lab on Surgical Prevention and Management of Lymphedema.